EwenG/replique.el/README.md

 `M-x replique/repl`

-Replique will prompt for a project directory.
+At that point, Replique prompts for a project directory.
 Choose your project root directory.
 Replique then prompts for a REPL start script.
 Choose the "\*default\*" entry to start the REPLs without CLI options.
 See [REPL start script](https://github.com/EwenG/replique.el/blob/master/doc/repl-sessions.md#repl-start-script) for an explanation of the use of REPL start scripts.
 Once done, Replique starts a socket REPL using a random available port number.